This example builds a machine learning model to develop an electronic nose for detecting alcohols.

 • Probability of 1-Isobutanol: 63.4 %.

-For this particular case, our e-nose developed would classify the alcohol as 1-Isobutanol, since it has the highest probability.
+In this particular case, our e-nose would classify the alcohol as 1-Isobutanol because it has the highest probability.

 We have developed an e-nose algorithm that can be implemented in sensors, like QCM sensors, to detect the corresponding type of alcohol.